DaemonEngine/DaemonGitTools/README.md

 ```

-## git-checkout-web
+## git-checkout-url

-The [`git-checkout-web`](git-checkout-web) helper is a git wrapper to help people checking out pull or merge requests using their web url.
+The [`git-checkout-url`](git-checkout-url) helper is a git wrapper to help people checking out pull or merge requests using their web url.

 ### Real life examples